TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The `EnergyProblem` structure is a wrapper around various other relevant structures.
 It hides the complexity behind the energy problem, making the usage more friendly, although more verbose.

-The fields of `EnergyProblem` are
+#### Fields

 - `graph`: The [Graph](@ref) object that defines the geometry of the energy problem.
 - `representative_periods`: A vector of [Representative Periods](@ref representative-periods).
-- `constraints_partitions`: Dictionaries that connect pairs of asset and representative periods to [time partitions (vectors of time blocks)](@ref Partition)
+- `constraints_partitions`: Dictionaries that connect pairs of asset and representative periods to [time partitions (vectors of time blocks)](@ref Partition).
+- `base_periods`: The number of periods of the `representative_periods`.
+- `dataframes`: The data frames used to linearize the variables and constraints.
+These are used internally in the model only.
-- `model`: A JuMP model object.
-Initially `nothing`.
+- `model`: A JuMP.Model object representing the optimization model.
 - `solved`: A boolean indicating whether the `model` has been solved or not.
-- `objective_value`: After the model has been solved, this is the objective value of the solution.
+- `objective_value`: The objective value of the solved problem.
-- `termination_status`: After the model has been solved, this is the termination status.
+- `termination_status`: The termination status of the optimization model.
+- `time_create_model`: Time taken for creating the model (in seconds), including the time for reading the data.
+- `time_solve_model`: Time taken for solving the model (in seconds).

+#### Constructor

+The `EnergyProblem` can also be constructed using the minimal constructor below.

+- `EnergyProblem(graph, representative_periods, base_periods)`: Constructs a new `EnergyProblem` object with the given graph, representative periods, and base periods.
+The `constraints_partitions` field is computed from the `representative_periods`, and the other fields are initialized with default values.

 See the [basic example tutorial](@ref basic-example) to see how these can be used.